Laser Etching

 Yes.
 Black granite can be sandblasted for lettering and design elements.
 Sandblasted areas are often paired with paint or combined with etched artwork to create contrast and visual balance on the monument.

-Bring us your idea
+Bring us your photo or your idea.

 Start a Conversation